luispark6/NLP-Mental-Health/README.md

 # Overview
-This project contains the full architecture of a Transformer based Large Languae Model.
-The model was built with pytorch.
-Furthermore, the model was tested on a Mental Health Dataset that contains two thousand client-psychologist interactions.
-Although
+This project showcases the complete architecture of a Transformer-based Large Language Model, developed using PyTorch.
+The model was evaluated using a Mental Health Dataset, which includes two thousand client-psychologist interactions.
+It is important to note that this testing was not aimed at mimicking the pretraining of a base Transformer model, as the available hardware would not support such an extensive task.
+Additionally, the dataset used is not suitable for pretraining, which typically involves unsupervised learning on much larger datasets.
+This project was undertaken solely for self-learning purposes and was not intended to create a full-scale model.